dkoslicki/CutNorm/README.md

 # Cut Norm Approximation #

 ## What is the cut norm approximation? ##
-The code contained herein uses CSDP to calculate a semidefinite approximation to the cut norm and then applied a rounding technique of [1].
+The code contained herein uses CSDP to calculate a semidefinite approximation to the cut norm and then applies a rounding technique of [1].
 We use the so-called infinity-to-one norm to approximate the cut norm, which is given by the quadratic integer program contained in equation (1) in [1].
 The semidefinite relaxation (SDR) is given in equation (2) of [1].
 We then apply the algorithm in Section 5.1 of [1] to round the SDR to a feasible solution of equation (1).

 As we want to use this as a norm: ||A-B||, two inputs are required.
 If you want the cut norm of just a single matrix, A, make B=0 the zero matrix.